To create a TSIG key, you specify a name for the key, an algorithm, and the length of the key in bits.

 Under General, set the key name, algorithm, and

 - Name—enter a name for the TSIG key.
-The name cannot contain spaces.
+The name can't contain spaces.

 - Algorithm—select an algorithm for the key, either